 That is something that CyberGhost offers and I love it.
 As you can probably tell from the table, ExpressVPN performed quite well.
 I used its Smart Location feature which automatically connected me to the best server and I also picked servers manually from the recommended locations list.

-ExpressVPN offers blazing fast speed over both the short and long-distance servers.
+ExpressVPN offers blazing-fast speed over both short and long-distance servers.
 At a 100Mbps connection, the best we achieved was a download speed of 80.5 Mbps at a short-distance server in the UK.

 And a download speed of 83.5 Mbps at a long-distance server in Australia.